 Kiwis arrest that smugness right now – it’s an equally appalling 23 hours a week for us.
 Stop it.

 Just unplug it and get it out of your house.
-There is NOTHING being added to your life by television.
+While you’re building your business and short of time and money, there is NOTHING being added to your life by television.
 At all.

 - Get up earlier.

 Yes, yes, yes.
 It’s difficult.
 But so is working for 40 years in a job you hate and then waking up at 65 to realise you have a very dull (and possibly short) retirement ahead of you because you’ve wasted your health and relationships in the pursuit of just-enough-money.

 The Miracle Morning is a spectacular resource for this particular department.